cheretbe/notes/linux/ssh.md

 PermitRootLogin no
 # [!!!]
 Authentication key-pair must be created and tested beforehand
 PasswordAuthentication no
 # [!!!]
-If SELinux is enabled, SSH daemon needs to be allowed to listen on new port
+If SELinux is enabled, SSH daemon needs to be allowed to listen on a new port
 # semanage port -a -t ssh_port_t -p tcp #PORTNUMBER
 Port <port_number>
 ```